leplusorg/openid-connect-provider-debugger/README.md

 ### Using environment variables

-You can pass the parameters to the docker container using environment variales like this:
+You can pass the parameters to the Docker container using environment variales like this:

 ```bash